Primary Homework Policy

 Topic (Science, History, Geography and Art)Weekly

-Subjects are taught in blocks so the topic task set will be linked to a specific subject for a number of weeks and reflect the learning that has taken place or will take place within the classroom.
+Subjects are taught in unit blocks, usually one every half term.
+Topic task set will be linked to a specific subject for a number of weeks and reflect the learning that has taken place or will take place within the classroom.

 Additional resources may be given to the students to help them complete the task or it may be more open ended.